bumi/online-payments-meetup-kigali/_posts/2015-12-08-first-online-payments-meetup-kigali.markdown

 date: 2015-12-08
 ---

-<p class="intro"><span class="dropcap">W</span>elcome to the first Online Payments meetup in Kigali - an informal and relaxed get-together to discuss all things related to digital and online payments.</p>
+<p class="intro"><span class="dropcap">W</span>elcome to the first Digital Payments meetup in Kigali, an informal get together to discuss all things related to digital and online payments.</p>

-<p>The meeting is inteded to bring together people that are interested to learn more about online payment possibilities in Rwanda and the whole continent.</p>
+<p>The meeting is intended to bring together people that are interested in learning more about digital payment possibilities in Rwanda and the whole continent.</p>

-It will be the first event but we hope to do it somehow regularly in the future to get a platform to share experiences and ideas arount the topic.
+The Digital Payments Meetup will take place regularly as we share experiences and harness opportunities in digital payments.

 We will meet at the Impact Hub in Kiyovu on **December 15th  from  7:00pm to 10:00pm**.

 ### Topics

-The idea is to have an open discussion around whatever is interesting for you.
-The following are some topics that we have found ourselfs discussing:
+* The status of digital payments in Africa

-* Payment Gateways and the challenges in Rwanda
+* Mobile Money Payment Gateway challenges and opportunities in Rwanda
-* Digital Currencies and the status in Rwanda
+* Policies and regulations governing digital payments in Rwanda
-* Regulations

 {% if page.meetup %}{% include rsvp.html meetup=page.meetup %}{% endif %}